'Big Bang Theory' Might Be Back For A 13th Season

-Next month starts the 12th season of the popular show Big Bang Theory, but will that be it?
-The show could end naturally at the end of the 2018-2019 season, but a 13th season is currently under consideration between CBS and Warner Brothers.
+Next month starts the 12th season of the popular show, The Big Bang Theory, but will that be it?
+The show could end naturally at the end of the 2018-2019 season, but a 13th season is currently under consideration between CBS and Warner Bros.

-The Hollywood Reporter says that all concerned with Big Bang Theory think that the show has at least one more season in it after the season which is about to start.
+The Hollywood Reporter says that all concerned with The Big Bang Theory think that the show has at least one more season in it after the season which is about to start.
 CBS Entertainment president Kelly Kahl says that the show still has some life left in it.

 “We don’t believe it’s the final year.
 We are in preliminary discussions to renew the show with Warner Bros.”